Radiation Forces and Torques on Janus Cylinders: Results and discussion

-To illustrate the sharp features and significant differences between the maximum and minimum force values, we consider the following two cases: \begin{enumerate} \item Varying the orientation angle $\phi_0$ fixing all other parameters. \item Varying the dielectric constant ratio $\varepsilon_{r_2} / \varepsilon_{r_1}$ fixing all other parameters. \end{enumerate}
+To elucidate the sharp features and large differences between the local maxima and minima observed in the contour maps, we examine representative scattered field distributions for two cases: (1) varying the orientation angle $\phi_0$ while fixing all other parameters, and (2) varying the dielectric constant ratio $\varepsilon_{r_2}/\varepsilon_{r_1}$ while fixing all other parameters.

-For Case 1, we set $\varepsilon_{r_1} = 5$ and $\varepsilon_{r_2} / \varepsilon_{r_1} = 4$, identifying the minimum and maximum drag values at $\phi_0 = \pi / 180$ and $\phi_0 = 11 \pi / 30$, respectively.
-We then plot the scattered electric field and total energy in the computational domain for these two orientations, as shown in Figs.~\ref{fig:DJ_peak}(a) and \ref{fig:DJ_peak}(b).
-The drag at $\phi_0 = \pi / 180$ is approximately 0.8, while at $\phi_0 = 11 \pi / 30$ it increases to around 1.73.
-These figures show that at $\phi_0 = 11 \pi / 30$, both the amplitude of the scattered electric field and the total energy in the domain are significantly higher than at $\phi_0 = \pi / 180$.
-This enhancement is due to resonance, where the increased internal reflections within the cylinder lead to greater energy storage.
+For Case 1, we set $\varepsilon_{r_1} = 5$ and $\varepsilon_{r_2}/\varepsilon_{r_1} = 4$, identifying the minimum and maximum drag at $\phi_0 = \pi/180$ and $\phi_0 = 11\pi/30$, with values of approximately $0.8$ and $1.73$ respectively.
+The corresponding scattered electric fields and total domain energy are shown in Figs.~\ref{fig:DJ_peak}(a,b).
+At $\phi_0 = 11\pi/30$, both the amplitude of the scattered electric field and the total energy in the domain are substantially higher than at $\phi_0 = \pi/180$ (approximately $14$ at $\phi_0 = \pi/180$ versus $40$ at $\phi_0 = 11\pi/30$), consistent with resonance-driven energy amplification where specific interface orientations trigger enhanced internal reflections and greater energy storage within the dielectric region.